WildlifeDatasets/wildlife-tools/README.md

 ## Modules in the in the `wildlife-tools`

-- The `data` module provides tools for creating instances of the `WildlifeDataset`.
+- The `data` module provides tools for creating instances of the `ImageDataset`.
-- The `train` module offers tools for fine-tuning feature extractors on the `WildlifeDataset`.
+- The `train` module offers tools for fine-tuning feature extractors on the `ImageDataset`.
-- The `features` module provides tools for extracting features from the `WildlifeDataset` using various extractors.
+- The `features` module provides tools for extracting features from the `ImageDataset` using various extractors.
 - The `similarity` module provides tools for constructing a similarity matrix from query and database features.
 - The `inference` module offers tools for creating predictions using the similarity matrix.